LAION-AI/laion.ai/blog/laion-400-open-dataset.md

 By using the KNN index, we can extract specialized datasets by domains of interest.
 They are (or will be) sufficient in size to train technical domain models.

+Also, use [https://rom1504.github.io/clip-retrieval/](https://rom1504.github.io/clip-retrieval/) for simple visualisation of the dataset.
+There you can search among the dataset using CLIP and a knn index.

 ### Disclaimer & Content Warning

 Our filtering protocol only removed NSFW images detected as illegal, but the dataset still has NSFW content accordingly marked in the metadata.
 When freely navigating through the dataset, keep in mind that it is a large-scale, **non-curated** set crawled from the internet for research purposes, such that collected links may lead to discomforting and disturbing content.
 Therefore, please use the demo links with **caution**.
 You can extract a “safe” subset by filtering out samples drawn with NSFW or via stricter CLIP filtering.